RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 Pandas can export as well as import these formats (among others).

-## Create a Notebook and Load the Pandas library
+### Create a Notebook and Load the Pandas library

 ```python
 import pandas as pd
 ```

-## Meet the Beatles
+### Meet the Beatles

 The Pandas library has a vast array of tools for sorting, filtering, grouping, analyzing, and even visualizing tabluar data of various kinds:  strings, booleans, integers, floats, dates, and so on.
 We begin with data about the albums and songs issued by the Beatles.
 The data are drawn from two sources:

-* A set from **Spotify** includes information about 193 songs, albums, years, plus other acoustic ratings that Spotify uses to characterize tracks.
+* A set from **Spotify** that includes information about 193 songs, albums, years, plus other acoustic ratings that Spotify uses to characterize tracks.
 View these data as a [Google spreadsheet][beatles-spotify-spreadsheet].

 * A set compiled by a team at the **University of Belgrade (Serbia)** that contains information about over 300 Beatles songs:  author(s), lead singer(s), album, musical genre(s), and standing in the Top 50 Billboard charts.
 View these data on [Github][beatles-billboard-spreadsheet].